anderson-optimization/em-psse/README.md

 The current `psse-modes` file is for a specific RAW format.
 There are no gaurentees that it parses the given format or any format correctly.

-If you are planning on using, *Please validate the output*.
+If you are planning on using, __validate the output__.

+## Errors/Updates/Corrections

 Submit any corrections or new modes and pull requests.

 ## Example Usage